kmacrow/Shellac/README.md

 <b>Benchmarks</b>

+My plan is to use Apache's <a href="http://httpd.apache.org/docs/2.2/programs/ab.html">ab</a> for benchmarking.

-There are a handful of benchmarks that I'm interested in graphing to evaluate Shellac.
-First of all I'd like to benchmark RPS for Nginx on its own, and then put Shellac in front of it (without caching) to get a lower-bound on Shellac's overhead.
+First of all, I'd like to benchmark RPS for Nginx on its own, and then put Shellac in front of it (without caching) to get a lower-bound on Shellac's overhead.
 With that I would like to look at Shellac vs. Varnish with a single web server, and then multiple servers using HAproxy to load balance.
 Finally, it would be interesting to compare Shellac and HAproxy itself.
 I would not expect the Shellac prototype to fare well against the battle-hardened HAproxy, but it might give some indication of the Python overhead.

 ## Configurations

 There are two distinct ways to use Shellac, and a third hybrid option.
-There are range of possible configurations and trade-offs.
+In all cases there is an opportunity to transform or analyze objects before they are cached.
+Shellac currently doesn't take advantage of the opportunity to do anything smart.

 <b>Accelerator</b>